 • Three-Bedroom Apartments: Roughly $1,950/month

-Higher-end units in neighborhoods like Montrose, The Heights, and Midtown often exceed these averages, with one-bedrooms in these zones renting between $1,700–$2,100/month, depending on amenities and building age.
+Higher-end units in neighborhoods like Montrose, The Heights, and Midtown regularly exceed these averages.
+One-bedrooms in those zones are renting between $1,700 and $2,100 per month, depending on amenities and building age.

 Rent by Neighborhood